 - Prepare yourself by looking up green fields in advance on a map, the maps.me app is useful for this;

-- Try to prepare as best as you can with knowledge / gear, because wild camping along a river can be very cold and in nature you can be annoyed from wild insects or animals;
+- Try to prepare as best as you can with knowledge / gear, because wild camping along a river can be very cold and in nature you can be annoying wild insects or animals;

 - If there is a chance that people will discover you and makes you uncomfortable, put up your tent just before dark;